Bapinedam/Bapinedam/README.md

-### Hi there 👋

-## Data science and psychology?

-Yes, I'm a data scientist whose degree was in psychology.

-Data scientist with solid knowledge in statistics, machine learning, and programming.
-I've worked in Python (ETL, ML, DEPLOYMENT), R (ETL, ML, VISUALIZATION), SQL (You know it 🤷🏻‍♂️), Power BI and other statistics specilized programs.

-I firmly trust that the future of education, politics, and the world, in general, is IT and AI, and I want to help to make that world.
+### 🚀 Data Science & Psychology: Where Analytics Meets Human Behavior

+Hello!
+I'm a unique blend of a data scientist with a foundation in psychology, passionate about using data to unravel the complexities of human behavior and societal trends.

+## Quick Facts About Me:

+- $4+ Years of Experience:$ Proficient in Python, R, SQL, BigQuery, and machine learning, with a flair for data visualization in Power BI and LookML/Looker.
+- $Impact Through Data:$ I've leveraged my skills to extract meaningful insights from data, driving decisions that impact education, politics, and beyond.
+- $Believer in IT & AI:$ I see technology as the key to advancing our world, with IT and AI at the forefront of shaping our future.

+## What I Bring:
+- A unique perspective combining data science with psychological insight, enhancing the depth and relevance of data analysis.
+- Proven expertise in transforming complex data into actionable insights, enabling data-informed strategies across sectors.
+- An eagerness to collaborate and explore new opportunities that leverage my blend of skills to make a tangible difference.

+##Let's Make a Difference Together

+I'm on a mission to use data science and psychology to pave the way for informed, innovative solutions.
+If you're interested in collaborating or just want to chat about the potential of data and tech, I'm all ears.

+Let's dive into the possibilities together! 🌟

 <div>